jessicarush/react-notes/client_side_routing.md

 ### Example 1: pass input values to a link

-If we wanted to receive input to pass into the URL params above we could simple use a link and form like so:
+If we wanted to receive input to pass into the URL params above we could simply use a link and form like so:

 ```javascript
 import React, { Component } from 'react';